Unintended pregnancy: Minority racial background/ethnicity

 Women living in countries where they belong to a racial or ethnic minority group frequently have higher unintended pregnancy rates compared to women of the regional majority.

 In the US, women who identify as racial minorities are at increased risk of unintended pregnancy.
 In 2011, the unintended pregnancy rate for non-Hispanic black women was more than double that of non-Hispanic white women (79 versus 33 per 1,000).

 Lower education level

-Studies across the globe consistently find that women with relatively lower educational attainment are far more likely to experience an unplanned pregnancy than women who are more educated; the level of education education that makes the difference is relative, varying by region and country, as demonstrated by multiple studies.
+Studies across the globe consistently find that women with relatively lower educational attainment are far more likely to experience an unplanned pregnancy than more educated women; the level of education that makes the difference is relative, varying by region and country, as demonstrated by multiple studies.

 Women without a high school degree had the highest unintended pregnancy rate among any educational level in 2011, at 73 per 1,000, accounting for 45% of all pregnancies in this group.
 Unintended pregnancy rates decreased with each level of educational attainment.